w3f/polkadot-wiki/docs/learn/learn-opengov.md

 The figure shows that even if the approval criteria are satisfied (i.e. % approval is greater than the approval curve), the proposal only enters the confirmation period once the support criteria are satisfied (i.e. % support is greater than the support curve).
-If the referendum meets the criteria for at least the minimum confirmation period, then the proposal is approved and scheduled for enactment.
+If the referendum meets the criteria for the confirmation period, then the proposal is approved and scheduled for enactment.
 The Enactment Period is specified when the referendum is proposed but is also subject to a minimum value based on the Track.
 More powerful Tracks enforce a larger Enactment Period to ensure the network has ample time to prepare for any changes the proposal may bring.